adif33/amenity/README.md

 There is a test script:
 >/test/main_test.py

-It will make the setup and preprocessing on some sample articles and then run some different test scenarios queries, as described in /test/expected_results.py.
+It will make the setup and preprocessing on some sample articles and then run some different test scenarios queries, as described in:
+>/test/expected_results.py

+A timer is set after the preprocessing starts for the queries. it's possible that more time will be needed dut to initial Docker setup and other envierment related reasons.
+It is possible to increase the time in *SLEEP_BEFORE_REQUESTS* variable.

 For normal use:
 >/setup.py